IbrahimMourad/Social-Media-App-MERN-STACK/README.md

 # Social-Media-App-MERN-STACK
 Technologies used in this app
-Using ReactJS, Redux, Node.js, Express & MongoDB
+- ReactJS,
+- Redux,
+- Node.js,
+- Express,
+- MongoDB

 Setup: